The Rocking Horse Winner (band): Signing with Equal Vision Records (2001–2003)

 In September 2001, after several months of discussion, The Rocking Horse Winner was signed to Albany, New York-based record label Equal Vision Records.
 In the fall of 2001, the band returned to Wisner Productions to record material with producer James Paul Wisner for its second full-length album.
 The session included eight new songs: "Orange Blossom", "Error", "Miss You", "Horizon", "Curable", "Novelty", "Playing With Lights" and "Christmas Day"; as well as two old songs re-recorded: "When Songbirds Sing" and "Tomorrow".

-On October 13, 2001, The Rocking Horse Winner performed at Equal Vision Records' Showcase at CMJ Music Marathon, alongside other label roster bands Converge, Coheed and Cambria, Liars Academy, Fairweather, The Hope Conspiracy and American Nightmare.
-In December 2001, The Rocking Horse Winner toured Florida with Dashboard Confessional, Further Seems Forever, Fairweather and Seville as part of the Pompano on the Go Tour.
+On October 13, 2001, The Rocking Horse Winner performed at Equal Vision Records' Showcase at CMJ Music Marathon, alongside other label roster bands Converge, Coheed and Cambria, Liars Academy, Fairweather, The Hope Conspiracy, and American Nightmare.
+In December 2001, The Rocking Horse Winner toured Florida with Dashboard Confessional, Further Seems Forever, Fairweather, and Seville as part of the Pompano on the Go Tour.
 The tour spanned ten days and included a stop to play Gainesvillefest on December 15, 2001.
-Crum was sick during a portion of the tour so Further Seems Forever drummer Steve Kleisath filled in on drums.
+Crum was sick during a portion of the tour, so Further Seems Forever drummer, Steve Kleisath, filled in on drums.

 The Rocking Horse Winner's sophomore full-length album, Horizon, was released on compact disc by Equal Vision Records on April 30, 2002.
 On May 28, 2002, Horizon topped CMJ New Music Report's "Radio 200 Adds" chart as Most-Added Album.
 On July 9, 2002, Horizon reached No. 44 on CMJ New Music Report's "CMJ Radio 200".
-The band planned to make a music video for "Miss You", though it was delayed until the end of the year.
-To help promote the release, Equal Vision Records put together a split CD using two songs from The Rocking Horse Winner's Horizon and two songs from Coheed and Cambria's The Second Stage Turbine Blade.
+The band immediately planned to make a music video for "Miss You", though it was delayed until the end of the year.
+To help promote the release, Equal Vision Records put together a split CD using two songs from The Rocking Horse Winner's Horizon, with two songs from Coheed and Cambria's The Second Stage Turbine Blade.

-To promote Horizon, the band embarked on a series of tours which would keep them on the road for the next five months.
+In promotion of Horizon, the band embarked on a series of tours which would keep them on the road for the next five months.
 The Rocking Horse Winner left Florida to tour the East Coast of the United States, on their own, for a three-week stretch that spanned from April 5–27, 2002.
-The tour included a stop to perform at MACROCK on April 6, 2002, in Harrisonburgh, Virginia.
-The Rocking Horse Winner then met up with Ohio-based emo band Brandtson for two week's worth of shows back up the East Coast of the United States, spanning from April 29 to May 14, 2002.
+The tour included a stop to perform the MACROCK festival in Harrisonburgh, Virginia on April 6, 2002.
+The Rocking Horse Winner then met up with Ohio-based emo band Brandtson for two weeks worth of shows back up the East Coast of the United States, spanning from April 29 to May 14, 2002.